BeanieODM/beanie/docs/tutorial/document.md

 ### id

 `id` field of the `Document` class reflects the unique `_id` field of the MongoDB document.
 Each object of the `Document` type has this field.
-The type of this is [PydanticObjectId](https://roman-right.github.io/beanie/api/fields/#pydanticobjectid).
+The default type of this is [PydanticObjectId](https://roman-right.github.io/beanie/api/fields/#pydanticobjectid).

 ```python
 class Sample(Document):